maxharlow/reconcile/README.md

 Use [OpenCorporates](https://opencorporates.com/) to look up a list of company numbers and jurisdiction codes, and retrieve various details for each.

 Parameters:
-* `apiToken` (optional) An OpenCorporates API token.
+* `apiToken` An OpenCorporates API token.
 You are [limited to 500 requests per month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) otherwise.
+Optional.
-* `jurisdiction` (optional) If all companies have the same jurisdiction you can specify it here instead of in a column.
+* `jurisdiction` If all companies have the same jurisdiction you can specify it here instead of in a column.
+Optional.
-* `companyNumberField` (optional) Company number column.
+* `companyNumberField` Company number column.
+Optional.
 Default is `"companyNumber"`.
-* `companyJurisdictionField` (optional) Jurisdiction code column.
+* `companyJurisdictionField` Jurisdiction code column.
+It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
+Optional.
 Default is `"companyJurisdiction"`.

-Produces a CSV which adds:
+Produces a CSV including columns:
 * `companyName`
 * `companyIncorporationDate`
 * `companyDissolutionDate`